-Having attended a briefing session and decided to apply at the Principal Fellowship category (D4).
-The participant will then attend a writing workshop/retreat that supports them to develop a presentation narrating their experience aligned to Descriptor 4 of the PSF and develop an e-portfolio of a collection of teaching and learning related activities and evidence aligned to Descriptor 4 of the PSF.
+Having attended a briefing session and decided to apply at the Principal Fellowship category (D4), you will attend a workshop/retreat that supports you to develop a presentation narrating your experience aligned to Descriptor 4 of the PSF and develop an e-portfolio of a collection of teaching and learning related activities and evidence aligned to Descriptor 4 of the PSF.
 These activities should illustrate a breadth of practice (teaching and/or support of leaning) over the period of five to seven years demonstrating the successful sustained record of effectiveness in strategic leadership of high-quality learning.

-The portfolio should include:
+The application should include: